TITAN-Softwork-Solutions/CCGT-String-Packer/README.md

 In the project you want to protect:

 1. Add `/include/*h` to your include path (all header files)
-2. Include `/include/ccgt_runtime.h` it in exactly one translation unit (recommended: your main file)
+2. Include `/include/ccgt_runtime.h` it in one translation unit (recommended: your main file)

 Example: